Even with Grey Skies Gros Morne National Park is a Gem of the Great Northern Pen

 Live Rural NL –Christopher Mitchelmore, MHA The Straits-White Bay North

-Posted on April 13, 2012, in Landscapes/Geography and tagged Great Northern Peninsula, Gros Morne National Park, Labrador, National Park, Newfoundland & Labrador, Norris Point, Straits-White Bay North, The Straits White Bay North.
+Posted on April 13, 2012, in Nature and tagged Great Northern Peninsula, Gros Morne National Park, Labrador, National Park, Newfoundland & Labrador, Norris Point, Straits-White Bay North, The Straits White Bay North.
 Bookmark the permalink.
 2 Comments.